 - Responsible to draft agendas and coordinate meetings, and transcription of meeting minutes

 What Will Help You Succeed?

-- A bachelor’s degree or Diploma in a related field; or equivalent combination of education and experience.
+- A bachelor’s degree in a science or a related field (e.g., policy, law, strategy, government, or stakeholder relations), Certified Engineering Technologist, or an equivalent combination of education and work experience.

-- Proficient with Microsoft Office software such as Excel, Word, PowerPoint, and Teams
+- Proficient with all Microsoft Office software (Excel, Word, PowerPoint, Outlook, Teams)

-- The ideal candidate will have strong interpersonal skills, superior time management skills, and excellent written and oral communication abilities.
+- The ideal candidate should have excellent oral and written communication skills.

 What to expect in your first several weeks on the job: